daniellembecker/DanielleBecker_Lab_Notebook/_posts/2021-10-15-P-verrucosa-functional-annotation-pipeline.md

 ### Step 1: Obtain sequences of interest.

 In order to conduct functional annotation steps, protein and transcript sequences are needed.
 There are two main hubs where coral genomic information is stored: [Reef Genomics](http://reefgenomics.org) and [NCBI](https://www.ncbi.nlm.nih.gov).
-Other researchers store their genomic infomation on their own personal webpages.
+Other researchers store their genomic information on their own personal webpages.
 Genomic information must be downloaded from one of these databases in order to proceed.

 #### i) Identify species to work with.